jokob-sk/NetAlertX/front/plugins/README.md

 ### "data_source":  "script"

- If the `data_source` is set to `script` the `CMD` setting (that you specify in the `settings` array section in the `config.json`) needs to contain an executable Linux command, that generates a `last_result.log` file.
+ If the `data_source` is set to `script` the `CMD` setting (that you specify in the `settings` array section in the `config.json`) contains an executable Linux command, that usually generates a `last_result.log` file (not required if you don't import any data into the app).
 This file needs to be stored in the same folder as the plugin.

+> [!IMPORTANT]
+> A lot of the work is taken care of by the [`plugin_helper.py` library](/front/plugins/plugin_helper.py).
+You don't need to manage the `last_result.log` file if using the helper objects.
+Check other `script.py` of other plugins for details (The [Undicoverables plugins `script.py` file](/front/plugins/undiscoverables/script.py) is a good example).

  The content of the `last_result.log` file needs to contain the columns as defined in the "Column order and values" section above.
 The order of columns can't be changed.
 After every scan it should contain only the results from the latest scan/execution.

 - The format of the `last_result.log` is a `csv`-like file with the pipe `|` as a separator.
 - 9 (nine) values need to be supplied, so every line needs to contain 8 pipe separators.
 Empty values are represented by `null`.
 - Don't render "headers" for these "columns".
-- Every scan result / event entry needs to be on a new line.
+Every scan result/event entry needs to be on a new line.
 - You can find which "columns" need to be present, and if the value is required or optional, in the "Column order and values" section.
 - The order of these "columns" can't be changed.

-### 👍 Python script.py tips

-The [Undicoverables plugins `script.py` file](/front/plugins/undiscoverables/script.py) is a good and simple example to start with if you are considering creating a custom plugin.
-It uses the [`plugin_helper.py` library](/front/plugins/plugin_helper.py) that significantly simplifies the creation of your custom script.

 #### 🔎 last_result.log examples